jaichhabra/Hacktoberfest-PRO-prep/README.md

 ```

 ```
-STEP 3: Add your Github username and a short description about you. [we will build a wonderful communtiy as well]
+STEP 3: Add your Github username and a short description about you. [we will build a wonderful community in the process as well]
 ```

 ```